Graduation and Life After High School

 This set of three laminated tip cards will assist families and school staff to support students in achieving high school graduation while planning for their future.
-The cards have questions to ask and tasks to do from the first day of high school to the graduation ceremony and beyond.
-Special emphasis on culturally diverse families.
-One side is written for families; the other side is for school staff.
+Available in English, Spanish, Hmong, and Somali.
 To order, email [email protected].

 High School Planning Checklist — MN Goes to College